nlpsandbox/i2b2-phi-dataset/README.md

 To stop RStudio, enter `Ctrl+C` followed by `docker compose down`.
 If running in detached mode, you will only need to enter `docker compose down`.

+## Configuring the CI/CD workflow

+The [CI/CD workflow] of this repository performs the following actions:

+- Generate HTML notebooks from R notebook and publishes them to GitHub Pages.
+- Build the Docker image [docker.synapse.org/syn22277123/i2b2-phi-dataset] and push it to Synapse Docker Registry.

+If you decided to fork this repository, you will need to update the environment variables defined at the top of the [CI/CD workflow].
+You also need to create the following [GitHub Secrets]:

+- `RSTUDIO_PASSWORD`: Simply use a random password.
+- `SYNAPSE_USERNAME`: Your [Synapse.org] username.
+- `SYNAPSE_TOKEN`: A [personal access token (PAT)] that has the permissions `View`, `Download` and `Modify`.

 ## Versioning